RadaRays: Real-time Simulation of Rotating FMCW Radar for Mobile Robotics via Hardware-accelerated Ray Tracing: RadaRays

+The actual shape of $\dot{E_1}$ can vary based on the material, incident angle, and reflection angle, and is represented in computer graphics using a bidirectional reflectance distribution function (BRDF).
+RadaRays provides the capability to incorporate user-defined BRDFs for each material.
+We include the following pre-implemented BRDF:

 which has three unknown parameters $A$, $B$, and $C$.
 For these parameters the constraints $A \in [0,1]$, $B \in [0,1]$, $C \in \mathbb{R}$, and $A + B < 1.0$ must be satisfied.
-We chose this approximation because it contains the elements of common bidirectional reflectance distribution functions~(BRDF). $B$ for example can be interpreted as the diffuse factor according to Lambertian reflection. $C$ is the exponent for the specular part representing the specular hardness of the Blinn-Phong reflection model~\cite{maier2018phong}.
+We chose this approximation because it contains parts of commonly used BRDFs. $A$ can be interpreted as the diffuse factor according to Lambertian reflection. $B$ and $S$ are specular factors for mixing two glossy parts. $C$ is the exponent for the second glossy part representing the specular hardness of the Phong reflection model~\cite{maier2018phong}.
 The specular factor $S$ is given by $S = 1 - A - B$.
-Thus, initial guesses for these parameters can be set by intuition.
-We continue with this approximation, but once the parameters of the function can be automatically optimized, it is theoretically possible to replace this function with more complex ones.
-Later we show how we automatically detect these parameters for real-world materials.
+We chose this function since users who are familiar with CG shaders can guess them from experience, while the function is capable of approximating complex reflections as shown in \autoref{fig:brdf}, and remains computationally efficient.
+If the user wants to consider more sophisticated reflection models such as subsurface scatting or microfacet modelling, user-defined BRDFs must be provided.
+However, this may result in the loss of real-time simulation capabilities. \addedblock{The preceding text describes the essential concepts of material modelling from the point of view of the RadaRays implementation.
+The interested reader can find more information about BRDFs in general and the Fresnel equations, and how they relate to the general rendering equation, in \cite{cgpp-book}}.